Fasteners

 A component used to hold and locate a workpiece.
 Workholding devices include jigs and clamps.

-Specific areas of an assembly site that are designated for performing specific tasks or work duties.
+A specific area of an assembly site that is designated for performing specific tasks or work duties.
 Workstations are organized to increase the efficiency of an assembly site.

 wrenches